rachelsechoi/pdsnd_github/README.md

 ### Udacity Project - Version Control

 ### Description
-Udacity project to practice version control
+Udacity project to practice version control by uploading python file to github

 ### Files used
 - .csv